 Speaking of travel, it may be extensive.
 You might be in a large, inner-city multi-center hospital system one week, and amidst corn fields at a small community hospital the next.
 This varies from company to company.

 Of course, there’s the non-tangible rewards as well:

 - Make a deeply positive impact on the hospital’s financials and reportable data

 - Support high quality clinical care through thorough documentation

 - Help your peers understand confusing CMS requirements

 The main challenges are related to human interactions.
 There will be some physicians you need to work with who think that CDI is a waste of their time.
 There will also be frustrated clients who aren’t seeing the physician behavior changes that they expected to see.
 Dealing with unhappy people is a part of any doctor’s job, as you know.
 You just need to do your best to identify the ways of dealing with whatever conflict arises.

 Have you worked as a physician advisor for a CDI company?
-If so, let us know about it the comments!
+If so, let me know about it the comments!